haveno-dex/haveno-docs/docs/the-project/payment_methods/IMPS.md

 # IMPS

 IMPS is a payment method added in Haveno, Immediate Payment Service (IMPS) is an instant payment inter-bank electronic funds transfer system in India.
 IMPS offers an inter-bank electronic fund transfer service through mobile phones.
-IMPS is managed by the National Payments Corporation of India.
+IMPS is managed by the Traditional Payments Corporation of India.
 This is an umbrella organization for operating retail payments and settlement systems in India.

 #### Where can I find out more about IMPS?